See how much every UK lender would offer you.

 Beyond the income side, lenders also assess your committed expenditure (loans, credit-card debt, school fees, child maintenance), your credit history, and the property itself.
 A handful of factors — probation period employment, a foreign-currency salary, a flat above commercial premises, a recent CCJ — narrow your lender pool dramatically.
 We’ve built dedicated tools so you can see who accepts your situation in those edge cases.

 The point of running our calculator before applying is simple: every full mortgage application leaves a hard credit search.
-Applying to a lender that would have declined you anyway costs you nothing in fees but a small ding on your credit file — and three or four of those compound.
+Applying to a lender that would have declined you anyway costs a small ding on your credit file — and three or four of those compound.
 We check the lender criteria and affordability calculations without ever touching your credit file, so you can focus your application on lenders likely to say yes.

 As a rough rule of thumb, expect 4 to 4.5 times your annual gross income on a standard residential mortgage with a 10-15% deposit.
 Higher earners and clients with larger deposits often access 5x to 5.5x.
 Joint applicants combine incomes, which usually multiplies up rather than averages.